 Referee Darren Drysdale was relieved of duty following a conflict with a player.

-After confronting a player on Tuesday night, Darren Drysdale has been relieved of his weekend officiating duties.
+After confronting a player on Tuesday night, Drysdale has been relieved of his weekend officiating duties.
 During Ipswich Town’s match against Northampton, the 49-year-old referee seemed to collide with Alan Judge of the other team.
 Following the incident on Wednesday, the FA filed an inappropriate conduct accusation against Drysdale.

 As a result, he has been replaced by the PGMOL, who stand in for the referees, for Southend’s game against Bolton on Saturday.
 Instead, Declan Bourne will assume control.